Thenlie/mdnman/README.md

 JavaScript reference CLI made possible by [MDN Web Docs](https://developer.mozilla.org/en-US/).

+The goal of MDN Man is to create an easy way for the MDN Web Docs to be displayed in other formats such as the command line and Discord/Slack bots.
+The repository features a build in command line interface as well as a number of functions that can be used to query, parse and display content from the MDN Web Docs.

 ## Installation

 When using mdnman within a JavaScript or TypeScript project, install locally via NPM.